-One article must be a first-authored major publication that is an original contribution to the veterinary literature.
+One article must be a first-authored major publication published in English that is an original contribution to the veterinary literature.
 The publication should discuss a surgical topic, or a topic allied to the field of surgery and should demonstrate sound scientific methodology.
 It must therefore be beyond the level of a single case report.
 A multiple case study (prospective or retrospective), that has significant conclusions that have not been previously documented, may count as a major publication.
+Reviews cannot be counted as major publication.
 Alternatively, the publication may document the development of a new surgical technique or the results of original research.
 The conclusions must be based on data of more than one case.
 The minimum requirements for the acceptance of this publication are:

 - the Resident must be the first author.
-An equal contribution from two authors (co-primary authorship) is not accepted as fulfilling the primary author requirement for credentials applications regardless of the order of authors on the publication; - 2. the article must be published as an original research article or equivalent.
+An equal contribution from two authors (co-primary authorship) is not accepted as fulfilling the primary author requirement for credentials applications regardless of the order of authors on the publication: - 2. the article must be published as an original research article or equivalent.
 Articles published as brief communications or short communications will not be accepted to meet the minimum publication requirements.

-The second publication may be another first authored or second authored major publication as described above, or a first authored case report.
-Review articles, textbook chapters, case reports that are not first authored do not qualify as a contribution to the publication requirements.
-Please be aware that first authored case reports have to be double peer-reviewed and will be evaluated on a case by case basis by the Credentials Committee prior to their acceptance as fulfilling the publication requirements for ECVS.
+The second publication may be another first-authored or second-authored major publication as described above, or a first-authored case report.
+This publication may be written in any language, as long as it contains an abstract in English.
+A translation of the publication into English must also be provided for review by the CC.
+Review articles, textbook chapters, case reports that are not first-authored do not qualify as a contribution to the publication requirements.
+Please be aware that first-authored case reports have to be double peer-reviewed and will be evaluated on a case-by-case basis by the Credentials Committee prior to their acceptance as fulfilling the publication requirements for ECVS.

-The first- or second authored major publication published in one of the journals listed below can be accepted by the Credentials Committee without detailed evaluation, provided it meets the criteria specified above.
+The first- or second-authored major publication published in one of the journals listed below can be accepted by the Credentials Committee without detailed evaluation, provided it meets the criteria specified above.
 It is the Resident's responsibility to provide the Credentials Committee with a copy of the manuscript.